Form¶

 Checkbox for custom agreement text (optional)

-As of now only one dedicated form per instance is possible
+Only one dedicated form per instance is possible.

 Settings¶